Can Agriculture 4.0 Be Sustainable?

 LOSS OF INDEPENDENCE

 Followingfarmers’ oppositionto the Digital Millennium Copyright Act, this manufacturer has indeed been the subject of alegislative battlein the United States.
-This law grants the company exclusive rights to repair and modify the software it installs in the tractors it sells, forcing its customers to use authorized repair shops… or to pirate the software.
+This law grants the company exclusive rights to repair and modify the software it integrates into the tractors it sells, forcing its customers to use authorized repair shops… or to pirate the software.
 In the United States, the issue ofaccess to the right to repairis now governed by the laws in effect in each individual state.

-These types of barriers limit farmers’ ability to be resilient and self-reliant, as they no longer have the official rightto adapt or repair these machines, even if they have the skills to do so.
-The John Deere case is the most widely criticized in this regard, and for good reason: in France, onein five tractors on the road is a John Deere.
-Some organizations, such as Atelier Paysan, are trying to counter this trend, which makes it impossible to repair farm equipment on one’s own.
+These types of barriers limit farmers’ resilience and autonomy, as they no longer have the official rightto adapt or repair these machines, even if they have the necessary skills.
+The John Deere case is the most widely criticized in this regard, and for good reason: in France, oneout of every five tractors on the road is a John Deere.
+Some organizations, such as L’Atelier Paysan, are trying to counter this trend, which makes it impossible to repair farm equipment on one’s own.

-STANDARDIZATION AND APPROPRIATION OF THE LIVING WORLD
+STANDARDIZATION AND APPROPRIATION OF LIVING ORGANISMS

 If the use of digital technology meets with resistance, it is also because it is often associated with genetic innovations, particularly in the context of genetic selection practices (for plants and/or animals), the methods of which are far from being universally accepted.